Navalny confidant is already talking about “deputinization”

 “Today thousands of soldiers are refusing to go to Ukraine.
 They go to court, they go public.
 Putin did not dare to mobilize.
 That’s why he only uses professional soldiers,” Volkov is convinced that hardly any volunteers want to fight on the side of the invaders.

-And even among the professional soldiers, by far not everyone would allow themselves to be sent to Ukraine without resistance: “Their contracts do not cover this ‘special operation’.
+And even among the professional soldiers, not everyone would allow themselves to be sent to Ukraine without resistance: “Their contracts don’t cover this ‘special operation’.
 So they refuse, they get fired, and they sue.
 There are hundreds of such cases.”

 Therefore it is clear to him: “This is not Russia’s war.
 This is Putin’s war.”
 In addition to the willing professional and contract soldiers, “there are the notorious Wagner mercenaries and the fighters of Ramzan Kadyrov from Chechnya.
 I don’t feel sorry for people like the Wagner Group and Kadyrov’s pseudo-army.”